Mental Health Facilities Kenton, OH

 Marion General Hospital Mental Health Unit - 26.0 miles from Kenton, OH

 Marion General Hospital Mental Health Unit is a mental health treatment clinic in Marion, Ohio, located at 1000 Mckinley Park Drive, in the 43302 zip code.
 Marion General Hospital Mental Health Unit provides hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
-Marion General Hospital Mental Health Unit provides electroconvulsive therapy, individual psychotherapy and trauma therapy to seniors 65 or older, young adults and adults.
-Additional services provided by Marion General Hospital Mental Health Unit consist of psychosocial rehabilitation services, suicide prevention services and intensive case management.
+Marion General Hospital Mental Health Unit provides integrated dual diagnosis disorder treatment, couples/family therapy and group therapy to young adults, adults and seniors 65 or older.
+Additional services provided by Marion General Hospital Mental Health Unit consist of illness management and recovery, suicide prevention services and intensive case management.

 Learn More